 Taking a few minutes to read about your topic in a specialized encyclopedia, dictionary or handbook may be one of the most effective and time saving research tips in this guide.
 These can help you define unfamiliar terms, locate quick biographical information, and verify dates and events.

-Terminology that you use when researching is extremely important.
-Do not always stick to the obvious.
+The terminology/words you use when researching is extremely important.
+Do not always stick to the obvious or to your commonly used terms.
 Sometimes creativity and imagination pays off in finding excellent resources.
 When research any ethnic group consider all the possible terms used to describe that particular group.
 For example: African American, Afro American, Black, or Negro; Chicano, Mexican American, Hispanic, or Latino.
 When looking at ethnic groups with the Asian American population remember to consider the ethnic terms as well: Chinese American, Japanese American, Taiwanese American, Korean American, Filipino/Pilipino American.
 Spelling can also be key as well.
-Again, consider all possibilities.
+When to use the "X"?
+Identity labels are sometimes hard to navigate around.
+The "X" is still new in research and unless the author uses Latinx or Chicanx in the title or abstract of the article, you will be missing some important research.
+What does the "X" mean?
+Remember consider all possibilities.
 Successful research can be about what terms you use so do not stay in your contemporary language or what you think might be the correct term to use.
 And since you will be using a variety of resources the databases to not all use the same terms across the board thus the need to consider all possible terms.

 For other more specific guides see: